bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## DPoP {#dpop-binding}

 This method is indicated by `dpop` in the
 `proof` field.
-The RC creates a DPoP signature header as described in {{I-D.ietf-oauth-dpop}}
+The RC creates a Demonstration of Proof-of-Possession signature header as described in {{I-D.ietf-oauth-dpop}}
 section 2.